giangpham-cfg/TIL/Frontend/README.md

     - so the browser will do the work then get back to us when it's done with the info we want
   - RESTful API: CRUD with methods including POST, GET, PUT, DELETE
 - [Challenge for practice](https://fetch-api-practice.netlify.app/)

+### Difference Between Promise and Async/Await

+The only difference is the execution context between promise and async/await.

+- When a Promise is created and the asynchronous operation is started, the code after the Promise creation continues to execute synchronously.
+When the Promise is resolved or rejected, the attached callback function is added to the microtask queue.
+The microtask queue is processed after the current task has been completed but before the next task is processed from the task queue.
+This means that any code that follows the creation of the Promise will execute before the callback function attached to the Promise is executed.

+- On the other hand, with Async/Await, the await keyword causes the JavaScript engine to pause the execution of the async function until the Promise is resolved or rejected.
+While the async function waits for the Promise to resolve, it does not block the call stack, and any other synchronous code can be executed.
+Once the Promise is resolved, the execution of the async function resumes, and the result of the Promise is returned.
+If rejected, it throws an error value.